sparabu/eddie2/PRD.md

 - **API Key Storage**: Secure management of user-provided API keys ✅
 - **Selectable Text**: Allows copy/paste of chat messages ✅
 - **File Upload**: Basic single-file attachment within the chat, supporting any file type allowed by OpenAI ✅
+- **Recent Chats**: Display of the 5 most recent chats in the sidebar, sorted chronologically ✅
+- **View All Links**: "View All" links for both Recent Chats and Q&A Pairs sections to show all items ✅
+- **Sidebar Divider**: Vertical divider bar that acts as a toggle for the sidebar ✅
+- **Welcome Message**: Clear welcome message "What can I help you learn?" in new chats ✅
+- **Guided Input**: Input field placeholder "Ask Eddie to create..." to guide users ✅

 ### Full Implementation Scope (Post-MVP)
 - **User Authentication**: Multi-user support and secure login